MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ### Add the POP and IMAP permissions to your AAD application

-1. Select the **API Permissions** blade in your AAD application's management view in the Azure Portal.
+1. Select the **API Permissions** blade in your AAD application's management view in the Azure portal.

 2. Click **Add permission**.